War 2 (film): Plot

-In 1999, a 14-year-old Kabir is left homeless in the slums of Mumbai after his widowed father commits suicide.
-He befriends Raghu, and the two are arrested during a robbery, eventually both ending up in a juvenile detention center.
-Luthra, then an army major, visits to motivate the inmates to join the army.
-Kabir and Raghu pass the physical tests, but Raghu fails the emotional evaluation for prioritizing himself over the country.
-Kabir enlists in the army with Luthra’s support, leaving Raghu behind.
-Feeling betrayed, Raghu escapes detention – And Raghu is none other than Vikram Chelapathi.
+In 1999, 15-year-old Kabir becomes homeless in Mumbai's slums after his widowed father commits suicide.
+He befriends Raghu, and both are eventually sent to a juvenile detention center after a robbery.
+Luthra, then an army major, encourages the inmates to join the army.
+Kabir and Raghu pass the physical tests, but Raghu fails the emotional evaluation for prioritising himself over the country.
+With Luthra's support, Kabir enlists, leaving Raghu behind.
+Feeling betrayed, Raghu escapes and is later revealed to have become Vikram.

-In the present, Kabir tracks Gulati in Abu Dhabi and attempts to assassinate him.
-Raghu intervenes, kills Gulati himself, and frames Kabir for the murder in RAW’s eyes.
-After a boat chase, Kabir escapes.
-He later reunites with Kavya in Italy, revealing his mission and Raghu’s true identity.
-When Kavya tries to alert Sarang, the pair are attacked and realize Sarang himself is part of the cartel.
-Sarang had orchestrated Raghu’s infiltration and the murder of his own family to gain public sympathy and secure his path to becoming Prime Minister.
+In the present, Kabir tracks Gulati to Abu Dhabi and attempts to kill him, but Raghu intervenes, kills Gulati and frames Kabir in RAW's eyes.
+Kabir escapes after a boat chase.
+He later reunites with Kavya in Italy, revealing his mission and Vikram's identity.
+When they attempt to alert Sarang, they discover that he is himself a cartel member.
+Sarang had orchestrated Raghu's infiltration and the murder of his own family to gain public sympathy and advance his bid to become Prime Minister.
 Kabir and Kavya are rescued by Kaul.

-At the World Economic Forum in Davos, Sarang and Raghu plan to assassinate the Prime Minister.
-Kabir shoots and kills Sarang, but spares Raghu, who later recovers in the hospital.
-The event is cancelled and Kavya and Kaul prepare to take the Prime Minister back to Delhi, when they are attacked by the cartel impersonating as security officers, but Kavya and Kaul finish them and leave for Delhi.
-Following a face-off in an ice cave, Raghu confesses his resentment towards Kabir for “betraying” him in their youth despite always supporting him.
-Kabir, recognizing Raghu’s lingering humanity, convinces him to help dismantle the cartel.
-Meanwhile, upon landing in Delhi, Kaul announces to the public that both Sarang and Raghu, who is declared a martyr, were killed by Kabir.
+At the World Economic Forum in Davos, Sarang and Vikram plan to assassinate the Prime Minister.
+Kabir kills Sarang but spares Raghu, who survives.
+The event is cancelled, and Kavya and Kaul prepare to escort the Prime Minister to Delhi, but cartel members posing as security officers attack them.
+They defeat the attackers and depart.
+Raghu later confronts Kabir in an ice cave and is defeated.
+He explains that his resentment stems from Kabir's perceived betrayal in their youth, despite his continued loyalty to him.
+Recognising Raghu's humanity, Kabir persuades him to help dismantle the cartel.
+Meanwhile, Kaul announces that Sarang and Vikram, declared a martyr, were killed by Kabir.

-Nine months later, Raghu is revealed to be alive and secretly helps Kabir execute all the remaining cartel leaders.
-The two part ways, agreeing to reunite if a new threat emerges.
-Kabir assures Kaul he will always serve his country and rekindles his relationship with Kavya.
+Nine months later, Raghu is revealed to be alive and secretly helps Kabir eliminate the remaining cartel leaders.
+They part ways, agreeing to reunite if another threat emerges.
+Kabir assures Kaul that he will always serve his country and rekindles his relationship with Kavya.

-In the post-credits scene, an unidentified man tattoos the Greek letter α on a young girl’s arm, inducting her into a covert government program called Alpha.
+In the post-credits scene, an unidentified man (Note: identified off-screen as Fateh Singh Lakhawat) tattoos the Greek letter α on a young girl's arm, inducting her into a covert government programme called Alpha.